Sciebo-RDS/RDS-Web/README.md

 vi client/dev/web/config/config.json
 ```

-In the `config.json`, you have to specify your owncloud classic backend (in docker-compose specified with `localhost:8000`, you access it before in your browser) and set our clientId, which you generate previously in oauth2 app inside of your owncloud classic instance.
+In the `config.json`, you have to specify your owncloud classic backend (in docker-compose specified with `localhost:8000`, you access it before in your browser) and set your clientId, which you generate previously in oauth2 app inside of your owncloud classic instance.
+This is also described [here](https://owncloud.dev/clients/web/backend-oc10/).
+When you want to change the config.php of the owncloud classic backend, you can get this done with `docker exec -it dev_owncloud_1 /bin/bash -c vi config/config.php`.

 Beware: You have to change the port from `8080` to `8000` in the fields `url` and `authUrl`.
 Then, you have to add our RDS application in `external_apps` field.
 Copy the following code snippet and add it to the array.